lschlessinger1/vesuvius-topogeo/README.md

 If you don't have the mesh data, you can download it after you have registered for the [Vesuvius Challenge](https://scrollprize.org/) (see [data agreement here](https://docs.google.com/forms/d/e/1FAIpQLSf2lCOCwnO1xo0bc1QdlL0a034Uoe7zyjYBY2k33ZHslHE38Q/viewform)).
 This will give you the username and password that you'll need for the next step.
 You must set the environment variables `USER` and `PASS`.
-You can create an `.env` file (see `.env.example` for an example), fill it out.
+You can create an `.env` file (see `.env.example` for an example) and fill it out.
 You'd then have to set the environment variables, which can be done as such in a Linux shell:

 ```bash
 export $(grep -v '^#' .env | tr -d '\r' | xargs)
 ```

-Under the `scripts` directory, there are two scripts: one for downloading the scroll mesh data and one for downloading the fragment mesh data.
+Under the `scripts` directory, there is a one script for downloading the scroll mesh data and another for downloading the fragment mesh data.
 They rely on [rclone](https://rclone.org), so please download it from [here](https://rclone.org/downloads/).